-The optimal framework for most matters of trade concern and especially for developing and less developed Members would be a strengthened conciliation and mediation facility as a complementary procedure.
+A thorough review of the Chair's Text, including on alternative dispute resolution, confirms that the optimal framework for most matters of trade concern, especially for developing and less developed Members, would be a strengthened conciliation and mediation facility as a complementary procedure.
+The Chair's Text is an important first step in the right direction.

-This paper proposes a path forward within the WTO.
+This paper proposes a concrete and realisable path forward within the WTO, including strengthened institutions and a realistic work programme.